 How did the local inhabitants attract and keep their feathered friends happy?
 They built them shelters.
 Pigeon Valley, which stretches from Göreme to Uchisar, was named after the many pigeon houses that were chiselled into the sandstone cliffs and fairy chimneys.
-People lived in the caves houses while the birds took up residence in the coves where farmers harvested their poop.
+People lived in the cave houses while the birds took up residence in the coves where farmers harvested their poop.

 Pigeons don’t play the same role in Cappadocia as they once did but their houses have been well maintained.

 Devrent Valley, between the towns of Avanos and Ürgüp, is more commonly called Imagination Valley for its wonderland of odd, naturally shaped rock formations.
 What the valley lacks in castles, churches or caves, it makes up for with giant stone structures resembling both objects and sentient beings.
 While some of the shapes are easily distinguishable — the Virgin Mary holding Jesus Christ, a dolphin, snake, seals and the famous camel — others will inspire your imagination to run free.